DmitryOlshansky/no-bullshit-elastic/README.md

 # Stay on bleeding edge or die trying!

-# This should show quite chatty log (),
+# This should show quite chatty log that shows good info, really good debugging aid.
+path-to-unpacked-elastic/bin/elasticsearch

+# Elasticsearch log will shows the following cool stuff and more:
+# state of cluster as it comes up, plugins, system settings
+# and warnings that should be all adressed before going
+# to production, usually.
+#
 # Keep it running!
 Open new window or tab as needed but keep this one.
 #
 # We will look in these logs for debugging later if needed.
 # Quite probably, yes and more then once! ;)
 #
-path-to-unpacked-elastic/bin/elasticsearch

 # Alternative is to use sysyemd if you'd like to run it as a service
 # but at least 1-2G (the more the better up to ~16Gb) would be needed to run it.